-Paragraph 2320.01 of the Standards of Practice - Practice-Specific Standards for Insurers states that "the actuary should calculate policy liabilities by the Canadian Asset Liability Method" (CALM).
+Section 2320.01 of the Standards of Practice - Practice-Specific Standards for Insurers states that "the actuary should calculate policy liabilities by the Canadian asset liability method" (hereafter referred to as the CALM).

 The CALM is a rigorous method.
-Since this standard's adoption in December 2002, many actuaries have found it practical to use approximations when calculating Generally Accepted Accounting Principles (GAAP) policy liabilities.
-However, compliance with the "spirit and intent" of the standards is not sufficient if the result does not materially reproduce an exact application of CALM.
+Since this standard's adoption in December 2002, many actuaries have found it practical to use approximations when calculating GAAP policy liabilities.
+However, compliance with the "spirit and intent" of standards is not sufficient if the result does not materially reproduce an exact application of CALM.
 Approximations may be used when a complete CALM valuation is not possible or practical.

 This educational note provides guidance on the degree of rigour used in implementing the CALM and outlines considerations for the actuary's use of approximations.
 The specific techniques discussed here are illustrative examples.
-This educational note does not provide an exhaustive list of approximation techniques.
+This education anote does not provide an exhaustive list of approximation techniques.

-The May 2002 Standards of Practice - General Standards includes the following guidance for actuaries with respect to approximation and materiality:
+The May 2002 Standards of Practice - General Standards includes the following guidance for actuaries with respect to approximation and material y:

-1340.01 Deviation from a particular recommendation or other guidance in the standards is accepted actuarial practice if the effect of so doing is not material.
+1340.01 Deviation from a particular recommendation or other guidance in the standards is accepted actuarial practice if the effect of so a sing is normaterial.

-1340.02 Judgment about materiality pervades virtually all work and affects the application of nearly all standards.
-The words "materiality" and "material" seldom appear in the standards, but are understood throughout them.
-For example, the recommendation that approximation is appropriate if it does not affect the result means that it does not materially affect the result.
+1340.02 Judgement about materiality pervenes virtually all work and affects the application of nearly all standards.
+The words "materialty" and "material" seldom appear in the standards, but are understood throughout them.
+For example, the recommendation that approximation is appropriate if it does not affect be result means that it does not materially affect the result.

-1510.01 An approximation is appropriate if it reduces the cost of, reduces the time needed for, or improves the actuary's control over, work without affecting the result.
+1510.01 An approximation is appropriate if it reduces the cost of, reduces the time needed for, or improves the actuary scientrol over, work without affecting the result.

-1510.04 Like materiality, to which it is related, approximation pervades virtually all work and affects the application of nearly all standards.
+1510.04 Like materiality, which it is related, approximation pervades virtually all work and affects the application of nearly all standards.
 The words "approximation" and "approximate" seldom appear in standards, but are understood throughout them.